Patellofemoral pain syndrome

-Treatment for Patellofemoral pain Syndrome:
+Treatment for patellofemoral pain syndrome:

 With the knowledge that PFPS is multifactorial, it is all-important to recognize that every patient with PFPS is distinctive and will require an individualized treatment approach.

 Surgical Interventions are typically not performed due to a wide range of effective conservative treatments available for PFPS.
-Most surgical interventions aims at treating malalignment or injured cartilage.
+Most surgical interventions are aimed at treating malalignment or injured cartilage.
 Surgical consultation for PFPS is usually considered for those patients whose symptoms persist past 6-12 months of conservative management of home exercises and active rehabilitation and in the case of severe instability in the knee.

 A loaded self-managed exercise programme designed around pain education and self-management strategies is feasible and is all acceptable for PFP (Benjamin E. Smith et al., 2019)